Robby Anderson Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - Anderson's 48 receiving yards per game in his four career matchups against the Saints are 5.5 more than his over/under for Sunday's game.

-- This week Anderson will face the NFL's 17th-ranked pass defense (252.2 yards allowed per game).
+- The 252.2 yards per game the Saints are allowing through the air makes them the NFL's 17th-ranked pass defense.

-- At 1.3 passing TDs conceded per game, the Saints defense is ranked fourth in the league.
+- At 1.3 passing TDs allowed per game, the Saints defense is ranked fourth in the league.

 Recent Performances

-- In last week's game against the Buccaneers, Anderson was targeted 10 times and recorded five catches for 58 yards.
+- In last week's matchup with the Buccaneers, Anderson grabbed five passes for 58 yards while being targeted 10 times.

-- Over his last three outings, Anderson has caught 15 passes on 30 targets for 171 yards and one touchdown, averaging 57.0 yards per game.
+- During his last three games, Anderson has caught 15 passes on 30 targets for 171 yards and one touchdown, averaging 57.0 yards per game.

 Anderson's Carolina Teammates